Our Mission: Heritage Square, where the past and present ignite imagination.

 Please call 602.256.0223 for lunch hours and further information.

-This building, the youngest of the homes on the block, was built in 1923 as an investment rental property by Anna and Marguerite Haustgen.
+The Duplex is now home to offices for the City of Phoenix and the Rosson House-Heritage Square Foundation.
+The Duplex is the youngest home in Heritage Square.
+It was built in 1923 as an investment rental property by Anna and Marguerite Haustgen.
 In some ways it is the most typically Arizonan of the houses on the Square with its sleeping porches constructed with canvas and wood panels that were pushed out at night to let in the cool desert air.

 The North Half of the Duplex houses the Parks, Recreation and Library Department’s Heritage & Science Park offices.
 The Heritage & Science Park Manager and Staff operate this area and provide details regarding special events, rentals and group tour scheduling.
 Information on downtown programs and events can also be obtained through this office at 602.262.5071.

-The South Half of the Duplex serves as headquarters for the support organizations of Historic Heritage Square: Rosson House – Heritage Square Foundation and Guild.
-The Foundation & Guild sponsors events, provides educational programs and docents for the Rosson House.
+The South Half of the Duplex serves as headquarters for the support organizations of Heritage Square: Rosson House – Heritage Square Foundation and Guild.
+The Foundation & Guild sponsors events, provides educational programs and docents for the Rosson House Museum.
 These offices are not open for interior viewing.

 Our Neighbors in Heritage & Science Park: